Hubear41/Sketchy-Magic/README.md

 ## Bonus Features

-    * Add more shapes & spells as rewards from completing levels
+    * Add more shapes & spells as rewards from completing levels.
     * Add more enemy types.
     * Add different level designs to accomdate new enemies.
     * Player can only have 4 spells at a time.
 Have a spell manager interface.
-    * Add boss enemy types for final round of each stage.
+    * Add boss enemy types for final round of each level.